thevedantgoyal/HemoLink/backend/README.md

-# BloodLink Backend API
+# HemoLink Backend API

-This is the backend API for the BloodLink blood donation platform, built with Node.js, Express, and MongoDB.
+This is the backend API for the HemoLink blood donation platform, built with Node.js, Express, and MongoDB.

 ## API Endpoints